Eligibility for SSDI and SSI Benefits

 - Is your condition severe?
 The SSA notes that your condition must interfere with basic work-related activities.

 - Is your condition found on the list of disabling conditions?
 The SSA uses a computer screening process to identify cases with a high probability to allowance to expedite the receipt of benefits.
 They publish a list of medical conditions considered so severe that they merit automatic approval for SSDI.
 If your condition is not on the list, you still may be considered but you must prove that it provides similar restrictions to those included on the list.
 Some exceptions to the general rule are people who are blind or have low vision, are a worker's widow or widower, have a disabled child, or are a wounded warrior.

 - Can you do the work you did previously?
 If your condition is legitimate but not quite as severe as those on the list of disabling conditions, the SSA must deem that it interferes with your ability to do the work you previously did.

 - Can you do any other type of work?
 If you cannot fulfill your previous job requirements, the SSA will see if you can adjust to a new kind of employment.
 The SSA considers medical conditions, age, education, past work experience, and any transferable skills you may have.

 In addition to fulfilling the requirements to be considered "disabled," individuals also must have worked long enough and recently enough to qualify for disability benefits.
 These work requirements can be found in detail on our SSDI work requirements page.

 If you or a loved one has experienced a disability and is seeking to apply for SSDI, a skilled attorney can be an invaluable resource.
-The Memphis SSDI lawyers at Morgan & Morgan have a proven track record of successfully preparing the disabled of Tennessee, Arkansas, and Mississippi for their disability claims.
-For a consultation from an attorney, fill out the free case review form on the right.
+The SSDI lawyersat Morgan & Morgan's Memphis office have a proven track record of successfully preparing the disabled of Tennessee, Arkansas, and Mississippi for their disability claims.
+For a consultation from an attorney, fill out our [free case review form].